Universiti Teknologi MARA

-The MARA Technological University or the MARA University of Technology (Malay: Universiti Teknologi MARA; Jawi: اونيۏرسيتي تيكنولوڬي مارا; abbr.
-UiTM) is a public university in Malaysia, based primarily in Shah Alam, Selangor.
-It was established to help rural Malays in 1956 as the RIDA (Rural & Industrial Development Authority) Training Centre (Dewan Latihan RIDA), and opened with around 50 students.
+The MARA University of Technology or informally the MARA Technological University (Malay: Universiti Teknologi MARA, abbr.
+UiTM) is a Malaysian public university based primarily in Shah Alam, Selangor.
+It was established to help rural Malays in 1956 as the Rural & Industrial Development Authority (RIDA) Training Centre (Dewan Latihan RIDA), and opened with around 50 students.
 It has since grown into the largest institution of higher education in Malaysia as measured by physical infrastructure, faculty and staff, and student enrollment.
 Since becoming a public university despite its name, UiTM is no longer affiliated with Majlis Amanah Rakyat, although it continues to only accept bumiputera students.

 The university comprises one main campus and 34 satellite campuses.
 It offers over 500 programmes taught in English that range from undergraduate to the postgraduate level.
 The school is home to some 170,514 full-time and part-time bumiputera and international students.
+UiTM is one of the only two public universities in Malaysia to have English as the official language of instruction and administration, the other being International Islamic University Malaysia (IIUM).

 In 2019, UiTM proposed its corporate name change to Arshad Ayub University (Universiti Tun Arshad Ayub) to honour the country's education icon and its founding father, Arshad Ayub, which subject to regulatory approval.
 The proposed name is still pending for approval from the Ministry of Education.
 Another proposed name is Universiti DiRaja Malaysia (Royal University of Malaysia) as UiTM is technically a de-facto Royal University due to by law (Act 173) Yang Di-Pertuan Agong is the only person who shall be appointed as Chancellor plus UiTM Convocation Ceremony used the Royal Protocol approved by Istana Negara with a Nobat-like Ensemble used for the parade of Chancellor, Pro-Chancellor, Vice-Chancellor or their representative.